AaronAlvarez2291/Goldman-Sachs-Crack-Leaked-Passsword-Database-Project/README.md

   <li>What can you tell about the organization’s password policy (e.g. password length, key space, etc.)?</li>

-  <li>What would you change in the password policy to make breaking the passwords harder?<li>
+  <li>What would you change in the password policy to make breaking the passwords harder?</li>
 </ul>